Skip to main content

 Allergy Symptoms

-Ash pollen commonly triggers spring allergies and causes:
+Ash pollen triggers spring allergies with these symptoms:

 • Sneezing and runny or congested nose